solnet-cloud/docker-logstash/README.md

 NOTICE: As this build is designed to run using multicast it is recommend you utilise Weave, or bridge your docker0 on a common subnet in order to facilate the multicast.
 If you require unicast please override the configuration file

 WARNING: DO NOT OUTPUT LOGS TO SYSLOG FOR THIS CONTAINER.
 Especially if a stdout logging is enabled.
-This could create a feedback loop where events are processed multiple times, espically if --stdout is enabled.
+This could create a feedback loop where events are processed multiple times.

 WARNING: Please note that as syslog is a very muddy term this input only supports RFC3164 syslog with some small modifications.
 The date format is allowed to be RFC3164 style or ISO8601.
 Otherwise the rest of RFC3164 must be obeyed.
 If you do not use RFC3164, DO NOT USE this input.